+While the information provided here is free, we also provide tours at reasonable prices.
 Experience the beautiful Paris countryside on one of our Paris day trips.
 See the splendor of France outside of the City of Lights.
 Visit the rolling hills of Normandy and pay homage to the fallen at Omaha Beach and National D-Day Memorial on our day trip from Paris to Normandy.
 Explore France’s rolling hills and vast countryside with The Tour Guy!

 What Exactly is Mont Saint Michel?

 So why did Mont Saint Michel (also known as Le Mont Saint Michel) get so well known, and what’s the story behind it?
 The island came to be what it is today early in the eighth century when a bishop of a nearby town claimed that the Archangel Michael convinced him to build a church on top of the island.
 Soon after, it became a pilgrimage center and in 966 a Benedictine abbey was built there.
 Throughout the centuries, Mont Saint Michel has stood strong and only increased in popularity.
 While not many visit it as a pilgrimage center today, people still come from around the world to admire its architectural beauty and unique setting.

 Alright, I Want to Go!
 Now How Do I Get There?